Codecademy/docs/content/cpp/concepts/abstraction/abstraction.md

 Advantages of Data Abstraction:

--Helps the user to avoid writing the low-level code.
+- Simplicity: Helps the user to avoid writing the low-level code.

 - Reusability: Avoids code duplication and increases reusability.